-During this rapidly evolving COVID-19 pandemic, when we should be coming together as a people, others have decided to use people’s fear for their malicious benefit.
+During this rapidly evolving COVID-19 pandemic, when we should be coming together as a people, others have decided to use people’s fear for their malicious benefits sending email scams.

 There have been clickbait emails circulating.
 Clickbait is designed to attract your attention and entice you to click on a false link which is very deceptive.
 Some emails are disguised as coming from WHO, World Health Organization, and the CDC, Center for Disease Control.
 Others emails are promising vaccines, the cure, and securing donations.

-You can take these measures to protect yourself and your emails from being hacked.
+Take these measures to protect yourself from email scams and your emails from being hacked.